jsanon01/cryptocurrency/log.md

 A wallet is used to generate a private key in order to store your coins and process your transactions.

-when choosing a wallet, safety and convenience are mandatory
+When choosing a wallet, safety and convenience are mandatory

 - Safety means that it is hard to lose your money.